Two injured in serious crash in Flaxmere - NZ Herald

-Emergency services are attending a serious crash in Flaxmere, Hastings, on Thursday afternoon.
+A young man and woman were taken to hospital in a serious condition after a crash in Flaxmere, Hastings, on Thursday afternoon.

 A police spokeswoman said they received reports of a crash on Flaxmere Ave about 12.30pm.

-A Hato Hone St John spokeswoman said two ambulances and two rapid response vehicles responded, treating and transporting two patients in a serious condition to Hawke’s Bay Hospital.
+A Hato Hone St John spokeswoman said two ambulances and two rapid response vehicles responded, treating and transporting two people to Hawke’s Bay Hospital.

-The road is closed and motorists are advised to avoid the area.
+A Te Whatu Ora – Health New Zealand, Hawke’s Bay spokeswoman said a man in his teens and a woman in her 20s were both still being assessed at Hawke’s Bay Hospital about 2.30pm.

 AdvertisementAdvertise with NZME.